dzackgarza/Notes/Independent Study/Quals/Topics.md

 - LU decomposition.

 ## Analysis
-Topology of Rn and metric spaces; prop- erties of continuous functions, compactness, connectedness, limit points; least upper bound property of R. Sequences and series, Cauchy sequences, uniform convergence and its relation to derivatives and integrals; power series, radius of convergence, Weierstrass M -test; conver- gence of improper integrals.
+Topology of Rn and metric spaces; properties of continuous functions, compactness, connectedness, limit points; least upper bound property of R. Sequences and series, Cauchy sequences, uniform convergence and its relation to derivatives and integrals; power series, radius of convergence, Weierstrass M -test; conver- gence of improper integrals.
 Compactness in functions spaces.
 Inverse and implicit function theorems and applications; the derivative as a linear map; existence and uniqueness theorems